 Let cool and then peel the skin off the pepper.

-Transfer to a serving bowl and garnish with sesame seeds, more olive oil and bits of walnuts.
+Transfer to a serving bowl and garnish with sesame seeds, more olive oil and bits of walnuts and blend.

 I hope you will try this recipe and enjoy as much as we did.
 Do snap a pic and share on Instagram with hashtag #cookclickndevou and please give a star rating ★ in the recipe card below.
 Follow us on Pinterest , Instagram, Facebook for more recipes and ideas.